 This is a randomized, double-blinded, placebo controlled, two periods phase 3 clinical study.
-The primary objective of the study is to evaluate the efficacy and safety of VSA001 injection in Chinese adults with familial chylomicronemia syndrome (FCS).
-A total of approximately 30 participants will be enrolled in the study.
+The primary objective of the study was to evaluate the efficacy and safety of Plozasiran injection in Chinese adults with familial chylomicronemia syndrome (FCS).
+A total of 37 participants were enrolled in the study.
+The duration of the study randomized period was approximately 112 weeks, including a screening period of up to 8 weeks and a treatment period of up to 104 weeks.
+Participants who completed the randomized period will continue in a 1-year open-label extension period where all participants will receive Plozasiran.

 Study Type